semgrep/bento/README.md

 # Bento
 Bento automatically tailors linters and static analysis with sane defaults on a per-project basis, letting you focus on writing code rather than configuring tools.

-Bento is currently useful for Javascript and Python codebases.
+Bento supports JavaScript and Python, and is ideal for monorepos.

 ## Installation